HardHatRacoons/documentation/docs/capstone_report/README.md

 ### 1.3 Solution Summary

-The end goal of our project is to quickly and efficiently automate the task of determining which materials will be used in construction.
+The end goal of our project is to quickly and efficiently automate the task of determining which materials will be used in steel construction.
 The purpose of this is to allow the end users to get an estimate for how much a construction project will cost them.
-Our solution will work by assigning materials to every line and symbol in a blueprint which will later be used to account for that material in the total weight of the building.
-Specifically, we will create an algorithm that can automatically label every beam needed along with its dimensions and weight.
-We will then store this data using vector format and mark any materials that are already accounted for.
+Our solution will work by automating the proccess of uploading a blueprint PDF and recieivng a coresponding annotated PDF and bill of materials.
+We will develop a web app that handles each step in the above mentioned process, requiring little to no manual intervention.
+We will also need to develop an algorithm to identify relevant steel structures in blueprint PDFs and output a JSON that can be used by our sponsor's algorithm.

 ## 1.4 Evaluation Summary

 The system will be evaluated through a combination of quantitative and qualitative approaches:

-**Quantitative:** The system will be evaluated based on the success rate of the program compared to the initial starting point (the aim will be increasing the success rate from 75% -> 90%).
-This will involve comparing the specifications generated from our improved algorithm to the original set of results.
+**Quantitative:** The system will be evaluated based on the time it takes for users to get feedback on an uploaded PDF.
+The goal will be to successfully return an annotated PDF and the corresponding CSV to users in a matter of minutes as opposed to hours.
+Additionally, it should not take users more than a couple of minutes (say 3 minutes) to login to our application and upload a PDF.

 **Qualitative**: We will utilize surveys and interviews for end users to gauge the accessibility and user friendliness of our front end designs.
 These will focus on areas such as ease of navigation, visual design, and the intuitiveness of interactive elements.

-**Main findings**: this section will be filled out as we proceed with our evaluations.
+**Main findings**: After performing 20 user studies and uploading various blueprint PDFs to our webapp, we found the proccessing time for PDFs to take less than 10 minutes on average and still below an hour for larger PDFs.
+Users took on average 107 seconds to perform all 9 tasks assigned to them, or 21 seconds to successfully upload a PDF.
+All users have never had prior intection with the webapp.

 ## 2 Related Work